-Outline how this project will work with or complement the work of the Regional Centers, particularly the Center located near the project site.
-For more information on the Regional Centers, see Appendix III. (~1 page recommended)
+If applicable, discuss how this project could work with and/or complement the work of the Regional Centers.
+Projects are encouraged to explore the technologies and resources promoted by the Regional Centers for things that might be of use.
+For more information on the Regional Centers, see Appendix III. (\sim 1/2 page recommended, not required)

-m) Literature cited
+m) Literature cited (length as needed)